 Downward (KEd, m-1) and upward (KEu, m-1) spectral diffuse attenuation coefficients have been derived from the depth-merged irradiance data by fitting an exponential function through the irradiance observations within a 2 m depth window, sliding down in steps of 0.2 m.
-The calculation was only performed if at least five observations were available within each bin.
-The choice of the binning window width was based on a compromise between two conflicting requirements.
-On the one hand, the window width should be small enough to allow resolving relatively narrow vertical features, such as for example a deep chlorophyll a maximum.
-On the other hand, it should be wide enough to allow for an accurate estimation of K. This relatively narrow window width favors vertical resolution over accuracy: while even relatively narrow vertical features remain visible in the derived K profiles, these are on the other hand affected by remaining outliers, instrument tilt variations, or instrumental noise.
-Obviously, users may use the depth-merged irradiance profiles to derive K profiles or depth-integrated K values to better meet their individual requirements.
+The calculation was only performed if at least five observations were available for fitting within the depth window.
+The choice of the window width was based on a compromise between two conflicting requirements: on the one hand, it should be small enough to allow resolution of relatively narrow vertical features, such as a deep chlorophyll maximum.
+On the other hand, it should be large enough to allow for an accurate estimation of K. The window width of 2 m chosen herein favors vertical resolution over accuracy: while even relatively narrow vertical features remain distinguishable in the derived K profiles, these are on the other hand affected by remaining outliers, instrument tilt variations, or instrumental noise.
+Obviously, users may use depth-merged irradiance profiles to derive their own K profiles or depth-integrated K values better meeting individual requirements.

-2.4.5 Chromophoric dissolved organic matter (laboratory measurements)
+2.3.5 Chromophoric dissolved organic matter (laboratory measurements)

-Measurements of chromophoric dissolved organic matter (CDOM) absorption (aCDOM, m-1) were performed in the laboratory using a spectrophotometer (Perkin Elmer, Lambda 12) on water samples filtered on a 0.22 μm Millipore membrane pre-rinsed with 50 ml of Milli-Q water (Babin2003). aCDOM spectra were measured between either 300-750 nm or 350-750 nm at 1-nm increment.
+Measurements of chromophoric dissolved organic matter (CDOM) absorption (aCDOM, m-1) were performed in the laboratory using a spectrophotometer (Perkin Elmer, Lambda 12) on water samples (10 cm cuvette path length) filtered on a 0.22 μm Millipore membrane pre-rinsed with 50 ml of Milli-Q water (Babin2003). aCDOM spectra were measured between either 300-750 nm or 350-750 nm at 1-nm increment.

-2.4.6 Particulate, non-algal and phytoplankton absorption (laboratory measurements)
+2.3.6 Particulate, non-algal and phytoplankton absorption (laboratory measurements)